-As above we follow the guidance in Annex C of KCSIE (revised September 2022) which outlines the key responsibilities of the DSL and DDSL.
+As above we follow the guidance in Annex C of KCSIE (revised September 2024) which outlines the key responsibilities of the DSL and DDSL.

-11.3 Governing Body including the role of the Safeguarding Governor
+11.3 Governance including the role of the Safeguarding LMC member

-The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2022).
+The roles and responsibilities of the governance are outlined in Part 2 of KCSIE (revised September 2024).
 In addition, we have outlined these responsibilities in Appendix D.

-12. Safer Recruitment you may want to have a separate policy
+12. Safer Recruitment